steff-mat/photo-album/README.md

         + Add notification when opening IMG's to advise user to watch content via bigger screen for better user experience.

 🪳 Known bugs:

-    * All IMG's can be open one after another.
-        * Add blackish overlay and z-index to limit click functionality.